Balance of Payments is an evaluation between receipts and payments of a country in its transaction with rest of the world. It includes

 and SDRs (Special Drawing Rights) that are held by the Government.

-SDR is not a coin or a currency note but it is based on the basket of 4 currencies namely, Dollar, Euro, Pound and Yen.
+SDR is not a coin or a currency note but it is based on the basket of 5 currencies namely, US dollar, Euro, UK pound, Japanese yen and Chinese yuan.

 SDRs are being maintained in the accounts of IMF (International